gm5dna/RPi_linbpq_backup/Rclone setup instructions.md

 ### **2. Configure Rclone for OneDrive**

-If you're logged into the GUI of your RPI with access to a browser, then follow the [Interactive Configuration](#interactive-configuration-with-a-browser) instuructions below.
+If you're logged into the desktop of your machine with access to a browser, then follow the [Interactive Configuration](#interactive-configuration-with-a-browser) instuructions below.
 Otherwise, skip down to the instructions for [Headless Configuration](#headless-configuration-without-a-browser).

 #### **Interactive Configuration (with a browser)**